cloudfoundry-community/flowdock-notification-resource/README.md

 * Change `.thread_id-example` to `.thread_id`.
 The thread ID does not need to be changed unless you do not wish to start at 1.

 The purpose of the separation is to avoid thread collision where a message is posted to the wrong thread.
 If a thread ID is reused the original message will not be deleted, the new message will merely be placed in a potentially unrelated thread.

+### Basic Test

+To run a basic test with the pre-populated test values, simply run the `test.sh` script.